actingweb/actingweb/README.rst

 Other applications using the actingweb library
 ---------------------------------------------------
-There is also another demo application available for `Cisco Spark <http://www.ciscospark.com>`_ .
-It uses the actingweb library to implement a Cisco Spark bot and integration.
-If you have signed up as a Cisco Spark user, you can try it out by sending a message to armyknife@sparkbot.io.
+There is also another demo application available for `Cisco Webex Teams <http://https://www.webex.com/products/teams>`_ .
+It uses the actingweb library to implement a Webex Teams bot and integration.
+If you have signed up as a Cisco Webex Teams user, you can try it out by sending a message to armyknife@webex.bot.

-More details about the Spark Army Knife can be found on `this blog <http://stuff.ttwedel.no/tag/spark>`_ .
+More details about the Army Knife can be found on `this blog <http://stuff.ttwedel.no/tag/spark>`_ .

 The ActingWeb Model